Saturday 4th October –

 Madagascar’s landscapes are just as varied and impressive as are its weird and wonderful wildlife, from the peculiar spiny forests of the west coast to the rugged sandstone canyons of the interior and the moist tropical rainforests of the eastern mountains.
 All of these make interesting subjects for photography during this exciting photographic journey through the island

 Humans reached Madagascar around 2000 years ago, first from Southeast Asia in their primitive outrigger canoes and then, around 1000 year later, from Africa as well.
 Sadly their catastrophic impact on Madagascar’s fauna and flora continues apace.
-The Madagascar megafauna, which included 15 giant lemurs, elephant birds, giant tortoises and hippopotamuses, died out soon after the arrival of man and the remaining lemurs are now restricted to less than 10% of the island owing to ‘slash and burn’ agricultural activities.
-Fortunately much of Madagascar’s incredibly diverse wildlife can still be found despite the massive deforestation.
+The Madagascar megafauna, which included 15 giant lemurs, elephant birds, giant tortoises and hippopotamuses, died out soon after the arrival of man and the remaining lemurs are now restricted to less than 10% of the island owing to ongoing ‘slash and burn’ agricultural activities.
+Fortunately much of Madagascar’s incredibly diverse wildlife can still be found in protected areas that have been spared the axe.
 As in so many parts of the developing world, a visit to Madagascar sooner rather than later is a good idea.

 Accommodation & Road Transport